How to Stop Spam Emails

 By Nick Anderson 5 minutes

 We have all been a victim of unsolicited emails when it comes to the online experience.
-The more common term is “spam,”; a type of content that has no other purpose but to advertise.
-Spam emails are unwanted emails, often harmless, only going as far as to annoy you with an advertisement that you may not have signed up for, but such emails can also include malicious software.
+The more common term is “spam,”; a type of content that provides no relevancy to you.
+Spam emails are unwanted emails, often harmless, only going as far as to annoy you with an advertisement.
+But spam emails can also include malicious software.

 The malicious software – if downloaded – can cause damage to your system.
 Hence, you need to know how to stop spam emails.